 While ground sumac can last for several months, whole sumac can last for upwards of a year.
 Store sumac in an airtight container away from heat and light.

 Health Benefits of Sumac

-When it comes to spices with health benefits, sumac is at the top of the list.
-It ranks high on the ORAC (Oxygen Radical Absorbance Capacity) chart, meaning it is a powerhouse of antioxidants, which are known to prevent cancer, heart disease, and signs of aging.
+When it comes to spices with health benefits, sumac is a powerhouse of antioxidants, which are known to prevent cancer, heart disease, and signs of aging.
 In addition, studies have shown that daily consumption of sumac can reduce the risk of cardiovascular disease in those with type 2 diabetes.

 Chakraborty A, Ferk F, Simić T, et al. DNA-protective effects of sumach (Rhus coriaria L.), a common spice: results of human and animal studies.
 Mutat Res.
 2009;661(1-2):10-7.
 DOI: 10.1016/j.mrfmmm.2008.10.009.

 Rahideh ST, Shidfar F, Khandozi N, Rajab A, Hosseini SP, Mirtaher SM.
 The effect of sumac (Rhus coriaria L.) powder on insulin resistance, malondialdehyde, high sensitive C-reactive protein and paraoxonase 1 activity in type 2 diabetic patients.
 J Res Med Sci.
 2014;19(10):933-8.